nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `delete MATRICULATION NUMBER`

-* If the matriculation number does not exist in the records, a message will be shown to inform users that the matriculation number is not found.
+* If the matriculation number does not exist in the records, a message will be shown to inform users that no student with the specified matriculation number can be found in the records.
+* If the student to be deleted has an appointment, the student's appointment will be deleted as well.

 Examples: